2000 Canadian Grand Prix: Race

 Michael Schumacher, concerned with braking issues, stopped early on lap 34.
-Ferrari inspected his car's rear and adjusted his front wing angle.
+Ferrari inspected his car's rear and adjusted his front wing angle for the changing conditions.
 Although Michael Schumacher had more fuel to complete extra laps, Ferrari did not feel he was under threat.
 He rejoined two seconds behind his teammate Barrichello, but a heavy fuel load and a car malfunction slowed him.
 Schumacher was ahead of Häkkinen, who passed Villeneuve on lap 35 by braking later than Villeneuve into the first turn.
 Heidfeld went off to the side of the circuit with an engine bay fire after making a pit stop on the 36th lap.
 Alesi in the other Prost stalled at his pit stop and emerged ahead of Irvine.
 Trulli became the first front runner to make a scheduled pit stop on lap 39.
 Alesi retired with a sudden loss of hydraulic pressure on lap 40.
 Häkkinen, Ralf Schumacher, Barrichello, Zonta, Coulthard, Villeneuve and Fisichella made their pit stops over the next three laps.
 Salo retired with an engine failure on lap 43.
-As rain began to fall after the pit stop window closed on lap 42, every driver had switched from dry to wet tyres.
+As rain suddenly began to increase in intensity after the pit stop window closed on lap 42, every driver had switched from dry to wet tyres.
 Häkkinen was the final driver to make such a pit stop on lap 46.
 Fisichella ran wide and lost second to Barrichello on the 47th lap.

 Giancarlo Fisichella (pictured in 2012) took his fourth consecutive podium finish in Canada after finishing third.

 At the conclusion of lap 47, with the scheduled pit stops completed, the first six drivers were Michael Schumacher, Barrichello, Fisichella, Häkkinen, Trulli, and Wurz.
 Michael Schumacher went off the wet track at turn one on lap 48, remaining half a minute ahead of Barrichello.
-De La Rosa and Diniz were vying for 12th when contact between both drivers saw De La Rosa strike the barrier on the 49th lap.
-A broken wheel from the accident forced De La Rosa to retire.
+De la Rosa and Diniz were vying for 12th when contact between both drivers saw De la Rosa strike the barrier on the 49th lap.
+A broken wheel from the accident forced De la Rosa to retire.
 Verstappen and Wurz went off the track on lap 52 while duelling for sixth place.
 Verstappen overtook Wurz five laps later.
 Verstappen passed Trulli for fifth on lap 61.
 During lap 65, Gené lost control of his car in the middle of a straight while braking and spun onto the grass.
 His car stalled, causing him to retire.
 Villeneuve overshot an attempted overtake on Coulthard for eighth into turn 10 on the 64th lap.